M E D I A T I O N 1 0 1

 Most multi-party conflicts take a minimum of 2 hours to solve even the simplest of topics/issues.
 Be sure to allocate enough time based on the complexity of your dispute.

-For full details on payment and attendance, please view our price sheet below!
+For full details on payment and attendance, please view our price sheet page.

 It’s totally okay if you still have questions, allow us to answer them for you by contacting us.